Realizing a Circular Economy

 Medium-Term Goals

 Furthermore, we have set the target of proceeding with research and development with the goal of using recycled materials*5 for more than 25% of the plastics used in new models released worldwide by 2030 to help address the global waste plastic problem.
 To achieve this target, we are working to establish quality standards for recycled plastics and a raw material recovery scheme.
-Our production target has also been set as achieving zero emissions at production plants*4 in Japan and overseas (zero landfill waste either directly or indirectly).
+In addition to our production target of achieving zero emissions at production plants*4 in Japan and overseas (zero landfill waste either directly or indirectly), we have newly set an annual 1% reduction target in our total waste versus BAU emissions*6 at business sites.

-Parent company: Gunma Plant, Tokyo Office, Utsunomiya Plant; Subsidiaries: Fuji Machinery Co., Ltd., Kiryu Industrial Co., Ltd., Ichitan Co., Ltd., Subaru Logistics Co., Ltd., Yusoki Kogyo K.K., Subaru of Indiana Automotive, Inc.
+- SUBARU: Gunma Plant, Tokyo Office, Utsunomiya Plant; Group companies in Japan: Fuji Machinery Co., Ltd., Kiryu Kogyo Co., Ltd., Ichitan Co., Ltd., Subaru Logistics Co., Ltd., Yusoki Kogyo K.K.; and Group companies overseas: Subaru of Indiana Automotive, Inc.

 Initiatives